 If you’ve ever spent any time walking around a French grocery store, you may have noticed that the potato chips are in a completely different aisle than the Doritos, Pringles, pretzels and other foods Americans would consider snack food.
 I often find myself wondering WHY about lots of things in France… because things seemingly don’t make any sense to my confused American brain.
-Including the location of potato chips in the grocery store.
+Including the location of potato chips in France grocery stores.

 But to the French?
 All of this makes perfect sense.